Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Weak Homotopy Equivalence of and

-We will need the following classical result before starting the proof that $\pi_n(1_{|VR(X)|})$ is an epimorphism.
+Previous to prove that $\Id{\mathbf{KR}}$ is an isomorphism, we first recall the following classical result about compact metric spaces in general.

-\begin{lema}[Lebesgue's number lemma; \cite{Willard_2004}, 22.5] Let $X$ be a compact metric space and $\mathcal{U}$ an open cover of $X$, then there exists a number $\delta>0$ such that every subset of $X$ having diameter less than $\delta$ is contained in some member of the cover. \end{lema}
+\begin{lema}[Lebesgue's number lemma; \cite{Willard_2004}, 22.5] Let $Y$ be a compact metric space and $\mathcal{U}$ an open cover of $Y$.
+Then, there exists a number $\delta>0$ such that every subset of $Y$ with a diameter less than $\delta$ is contained in some member of the cover. \end{lema}